 - Scorekeepers should not be emotionally involved in the game (i.e. coaching, disagreeing with the officials, screaming and yelling, etc.).
 Any scorekeeper that does not comply will be removed from the score table.

 - Two (2) 20-minute halves with a running clock.
-Clock will stop on all dead balls in the final two (2) minutes of each half.
+The clock will stop on all dead balls in the final two (2) minutes of each half.

-- All practices are 30 minutes before each game, followed by a game (two 20-minute halves).
+- There will be 2 practices for 30 minutes the first two (2) weeks before games, followed by a game (two 20-minute halves).
 Each week a concept such as correctly setting screens, rebounding or help defense will be emphasized to teach players fundamentals before live gameplay.
 There is a 10-minute warm-up prior to the championship game and no practice.
 There is a 10-minute warm-up prior to the championship game and no practice.

-- If the game ends in a tie, a 3-minute overtime is played and each team is given 1 additional full time time-out.
-If the game is still tied, an additional 1 minute overtime is conducted until a winner is determined.
+- If the game ends in a tie, 3-minute overtime is played, and each team is given 1 additional full-time time-out.
+If the game is still tied, an additional 1-minute overtime is conducted until a winner is determined.

 - Coaches are required to follow a substitution pattern pre-determined by CAL Sports Academy.
 The pattern allows for a minimum of 15 minutes of playing time per player.
 In a game that results in overtime, no amount of playing time is guaranteed.